geoscixyz/gpg/content/DC_resistivity/DC_resistivity_surveys.rst

 .. figure:: ./images/cube.gif
 	:align: right
 	:scale: 100 %

+Electrical conductivity (or resistivity) is a bulk property of material describing how well that material allows electric currents to flow through it.
+Consider current flowing through the unit cube of material shown to the right:

 **Conductivity**, \\(\\sigma\\), is the inverse of resistivity: \\(\\sigma = 1/\\rho\\).
 Conductivity is given in units of Siemens per metre, or S/m.
 Millisiemens per metre (mS/m) are often used; 1000 mS/m = 1 S/m.
 So 1 mS/m = 1000 Ohm-m.